jyourstone/jellyfin-smartplaylist-plugin/docs/content/user-guide/configuration.md

 - Choose whether to create a Playlist or Collection
 - Define the rules for including items
-- Choose the sort order (playlists only - collections don't support sorting)
+- Choose the sort order
 - Select which user should own the list (for playlists) or serve as reference user (for collections)
 - Set the maximum number of items
 - Set the maximum playtime for the list (playlists only)